Instruction Set Simulator (ISS) - fast, simple, easy to use, cross software development for embedded systems

 Middleware library developers can also use the Imperas ISS when building software libraries for common functions, for example multimedia standards where they code at the assembly level and make extensive use of the processor data path - the debugger/GUI shows detailed assembly and all processor registers.

 Test engineers can use the Imperas ISS in a regression test environment as it can be used in batch/scripted environments as well as being used interactively.

-The Imperas ISS makes use of the Imperas OVP Fast Processor Model library providing access to over 130 different instruction accurate embedded CPU model variants from the Imagination/MIPS 24Kc to the ARM Cortex-A57MPx4 quad core 64 bit processor.
-The ISS product package comes with all these CPU models and example usage of them.
+The Imperas ISS makes use of the Imperas OVP Fast Processor Model library providing access to over 160 different instruction accurate embedded CPU model variants from the Imagination/MIPS 24Kc to the ARM Cortex-A57MPx4 quad core 64 bit processor, to the open source RISC-V. The ISS product package comes with all these CPU models and example usage of them.

 Speeds of up to 1,000 MIPS can be expected on modern desktop PCs.

 Released to run in x86 32 bit Windows/Linux and x64 64 bit Windows/Linux environments.

 - includes the full library of all publicly released Imperas OVP Fast Processor Models

 - includes a GDB debugger for each CPU family

 - includes the Imperas Graphical User Interface (iGui) to provide full source code debug

 - configurable trace subsystem to provide instruction and register tracing